feedfm/Javascript-SDK/README.md

 The basic methods for use on the object are `play()`, `pause()`, and `skip()`, which do what you might expect.

-Due to auto-play restrictions on browsers, a call must be made to `initializeAudio()` on the player object in response to a user-intiated `click` event.
+Due to auto-play restrictions on browsers, and especially Mobile Safari, a call must be made to `initializeAudio()` on the player object in response to a user-intiated `click` event.
 This call may be made any number of times, but must be done before ever calling `play()`, or the browser may not play any audio.